kavli-ntnu/MINI2P_toolbox/README.md

 ## Usage:

   Applications NATEX, StitchingChecker and DistortionCleaner were written with Matlab app designer.
 In order to use these softwares, please press "open” in the home toolstrip of Matlab, select the software, wait until the app designer interface pops out, and then press "run".
 The details about how to use these codes and softwares are in wiki pages of this repository.

 ## Credits:

 The codes were mainly written by Weijian Zong (weijian.zong@ntnu.no) in [Moser lab](https://www.ntnu.edu/kavli/moser-group#/view/about) at Kavli Institute for Systems Neuroscience, but got inputs and test from all authors in the paper Zong, et al.,"Large-scale two-photon calcium imaging in freely moving mice (2021)".
+Sections of the analysis code are based on the [Behavioural Neurology Toolbox], (c) Vadim Frolov 2018.

-Since MINI2P is a complete open-source project, we encourage people use, test, modify and further develop this toolbox.
+MINI2P is a complete open-source project, we encourage people use, test, modify and further develop this toolbox.
 If you have any question or suggestion, or find any bugs in the codes, please contact us!
-If tIf you use the code or data, please cite us!
+If you use the code or data, please cite us!